qutip/qutip-doc/guide/dynamics/dynamics-stochastic.rst

 Homodyne detection
 ==================
-Homodyne detection is an extantion of the photocurrent method where the output is mixed with a strong external source allowing to get information about the phase of the system.
-With this method, the resulting detection rate depend is
+Homodyne detection is an extension of the photocurrent method where the output is mixed with a strong external source allowing to get information about the phase of the system.
+With this method, the resulting detection rate depends is

 .. math::
 	:label: jump_rate

     \tau = tr \left((\gamma^2 + \gamma (C+C^\dag) + C^\dag C)\rho \right)

-With :math:`\gamma`, the strengh of the external beam and :math:`C` the collapse operator.
-When the beam is very strong :math:`(\gamma >> C^\dag C)`, the rate becomes a constant term plus a term proportional to the quatrature of the system.
+With :math:`\gamma`, the strength of the external beam and :math:`C` the collapse operator.
+When the beam is very strong :math:`(\gamma >> C^\dag C)`, the rate becomes a constant term plus a term proportional to the quadrature of the system.

 Closed system
 -------------
 ..
 Stochastic Schrodinger equation

-In closed system, the resulting stochastic differencial equation is
+In closed systems, the resulting stochastic differential equation is

 .. math::
 	:label: jump_ssesolve